AlixWang/FE-Daily/dd.md

 **2024-04-25**
-+ He says he was simply going by the book when it comes to landing without `gear`, and that he and his fellow `pilots` train for these of type accident
++ He says he was simply going by the book when it comes to landing without `gear`, and that he and his fellow `pilots` train for these of types accident

+**2024-04-26**
++ It is the vegetable some love to hate , but now a new bread of broccoli "super broccoli" developed in Britain may protect against heart disease even some kinds of cancer.